COVID-19-electronic-health-system/Corona-tracker/README.md

 ## DRAFT
 After chatting with the ER doctor and Systems Architect on March 13th 2020, we scoped down some issues of critical importance. to this.

 And EHR is too ambitious in scope.
-However [@InterstellarX took down some great notes](https://docs.google.com/document/d/15DekMbBnLjWSk_hAQclLzTFBCYygyeMGkGknJrBHnnM/edit?usp=sharing) that @Carter and @Anthony A. will add to.
+However [@BrianHHough took down some great notes](https://docs.google.com/document/d/15DekMbBnLjWSk_hAQclLzTFBCYygyeMGkGknJrBHnnM/edit?usp=sharing) that @SomeMoosery and @tesla809 will add to.

 There are various ideas that people can choose from there.